BU-ISCIII/exome_pipeline/doc/output.md

 	- `all_samples_gtpos_fil_annot_doublehit.vcf.flt.txt`: double-hit variants with annotation.
 	- `all_samples_gtpos_fil_annot_denovo.vcf.flt.txt`: de novo variants with annotation.
   - Only variants filtered by the bed file.
 Same as above but in `bedfilter` folder.

+## Quality control report
+### MultiQC
+[MultiQC](http://multiqc.info) is a visualisation tool that generates a single HTML report summarising all samples in your project.
+Most of the pipeline QC results are visualised in the report and further statistics are available in within the report data directory.

+**Output directory:** ANALYSIS/{ANALYSIS_ID}/stats

+* `multiqc_report.html`: MultiQC report - a standalone HTML file that can be viewed in your web browser
+* `multiqc_data/`: Directory containing parsed statistics from the different tools used in the pipeline

+For more information about how to use MultiQC reports, see http://multiqc.info

 ## Annex II
 |Column|Meaning|